kubernetes/ingress-nginx/docs/index.md

   ```
   helm repo update
   ```
-- Now, install an additional instance of the ingress-NGINX controller like this ;
+- Now, install an additional instance of the ingress-NGINX controller like this:
   ```
   helm install ingress-nginx-2 ingress-nginx/ingress-nginx  \
   --namespace ingress-nginx-2 \